The Swedish Experience with tobacco is one of the main reasons why

 The Swedish Experience refers to the country’s unique tobacco consumption habits, which stems from the high prevalence of snus consumption among tobacco users in Sweden.
 While total tobacco consumption levels in Sweden are comparable with other countries in Europe, Swedish men smoke substantially less than men in other countries.

-A comparison of smoking rates in Australia, where snus is banned, and Norway, where snus is legal, provides further support for the Swedish Experience and the positive effects of snus on public health.
+A comparison of smoking rates in Australia, where snus is banned, and Norway, where snus is legal, provides further support for the power of the Swedish Experience and the positive effects of Swedish snus on public health.

 Learn more about snus, health, and the Swedish Experience below.